Worldwide/Ukraine: Temporary Protection Status - Country-Specific Updates

 Netherlands

-- Scope.
-Temporary protection status is accessible to Ukrainian citizens who left Ukraine after November 26, 2021 or before that date if they were already resident in the Netherlands; those holding Ukraine-issued refugee status or a valid Ukrainian residence permit; and their spouse, partner, minor unmarried children and other cohabiting dependent relatives part of the family unit in Ukraine.
+- Ukrainian nationals.
+Temporary protection status is available until March 4, 2025 for Ukrainian citizens who left Ukraine after November 26, 2021 (or before that date if they were already resident in the Netherlands), as well as their spouses, partners, minor unmarried children and other cohabiting dependent relatives in Ukraine.

-- UPDATE: OCTOBER 24, 2022: Starting November 1, 2022, Ukrainian refugees will be required to have a sticker or O-document issued by the Immigration and Naturalisation Service to prove their right to live and work in the Netherlands under the Temporary Protection Directive.
-Note that there are delays for obtaining these documents at this time.
+- Sticker/O-Document.
+Starting November 1, 2022, Ukrainian refugees have been required to have a sticker or O-document issued by the Immigration and Naturalisation Service to prove their right to live and work in the Netherlands under the Temporary Protection Directive.

 Norway